 Practical Tips

-- Keep a rain jacket handy — the bay weather changes fast.
+- Carry a light rain layer — the weather can shift fast.

-- Carry some cash for merch & smaller bars.
+- Keep some cash for smaller bars, merch, or quick purchases.

-- Major festivals: Bilbao BBK Live, Inkestas Rock (Sopela).
+- Major festivals nearby include Bilbao BBK Live and Inkestas Rock.

 Bilbao Rock & Metal Scene Vibe